polok/UICheckbox.Swift/README.md

 ## Compatibility

-UICheckbox requires iOS 8+ and is compatible with **Swift 2** projects.
+UICheckbox requires iOS 8+ and is compatible with **Swift 3** projects (for Swift 2.3 support, please check swift-2.3 branch).
 Please, don't count for Objective-C support ;)

 ## Installation